 Alaska Pollock and Atlantic Pollock are both called pollock but they’re from different oceans.
 If you’re wondering which one to include in your seafood dish, you’ll want more information on them.
-Therefore, which is better Alaska Pollock or Atlantic?
+Therefore, Alaska Pollock vs Atlantic Pollock, which is better?

 Atlantic Pollock is better than Alaska Pollock due to its stronger flavor and firmer texture.
 Atlantic Pollock provides a higher percentage of protein, minerals and B vitamins than Alaskan.
 Atlantic Pollock contains 0.50 grams of heart healthy Omega-3 fatty acids while Alaskan Pollock has 0.28 grams.

-This article will examine all the differences between Atlantic pollock and Alaskan including a side-by-side nutrient comparison.
-In addition, I’ll compare their tastes, textures, cooking methods, mercury levels and whether one can substitute for the other.
+This article will examine all the differences between pollock including a side-by-side nutrient comparison.
+In addition, I’ll compare both fish tastes, textures, cooking methods, mercury levels and whether one can substitute for the other.

-The table below lists the nutrients for Alaska and Atlantic pollock.
+The table below lists the nutrients for both pollock per four ounces.

 |Nutrient||Alaska Pollock, raw (4 Ounces)||Atlantic Pollock, raw (4 Ounces)|